Home

 Malacca Vacation

-Visiting Malaysia is not complete without going to the historical state of Malacca.
-Malacca was founded by Parameswara, a Hindu Prince from the Kingdom of Srivijaya in Sumatra in the year 1403.
-After he embraced Islam and became the Sultan of Malacca, Malacca became a trading centre with goods from China, India, Middle East, Thailand and neighbouring countries passing through the port of Malacca.
+Visiting Malaysia is not complete without going to the historical state of Melaka.
+Melaka was founded by Parameswara, a Hindu Prince from the Kingdom of Srivijaya in Sumatra in the year 1403.

-As a result of Melaka's strategic location, the Portuguese conquered it in 1511 followed by the Dutch in 1641 and finallyby the British in 1824.
+As a result of Melaka's strategic location, the Portuguese conquered it in 1511 followed by the Dutch in 1641 and finally by the British in 1824.
 The Japanese was ruling it for a while during World War Two from 1942 to 1945.
-Malacca gained independence as one of the states of Malaysia on August 31, 1957
+Malacca gained independence as one of the states of Malaysia on August 31, 1957.

 Melaka together with Georgetown in Penang have been inscripted as historical cities under Unesco's World Heritage Sites (WHS) in July 2008.
 The first area is the St. Paul's Hill Civic Zone which consists of the government buildings, the original fortress town built during the time of Portuguese and Dutch occupation, Bukit Cina, museums and churches.